Media Advisory – Labour Day: Worker power is key to a stronger middle class

 “We owe a great debt to the frontline workers who kept us safe, healthy, fed and supported over the past two and a half years.
 Governments and employers must recognize that there is no recovery without workers.
 In a time when inflation is rising at a breakneck pace, and the cost of living is becoming unlivable, decision-makers must take concrete action to ensure workers aren’t left behind.
 We should want to see workers in this country thrive, instead of watching them struggle to survive,” said Bea Bruske, CLC President.

-Vipond will join workers and community leaders in British Columbia for the annual Labour Day events.
+Chang will join workers and community leaders in New Brunswick for the annual Labour Day events.

 |What: